Technical reference

 User KV

 Scope: Current authenticated user, current plugin.
 Lifetime: Indefinite -- persists across sessions and devices.
-Backed by: Postgres database on the taiku server.
+Backed by: persistent storage on the taiku server.
 Size limit: Reasonable per-key sizes (no enforced hard cap, but not designed for large blobs).
 Network: HTTP round-trip to the server on each read/write.

 User KV is the right choice when state should follow the user, not the session.
 If a user logs in from a different machine, their user KV data is available.